gui3/concreteSound/docs/constribute_coding.md

-One should be able to read them in a text editor effortlessly, without syntax highlighting and styles, and most of all, WITHOUT LONG LINES that need SCROLLING.
+One should be able to read them in a text editor effortlessly, without syntax highlighting and styles, and most of all, WITHOUT LONG LINES that need SIDE-SCROLLING.

 For example this involves **indentation of list items** :
 ```md